Keshav-Madhav/live-jinja-renderer/README.md

 - **Organized Menu**: All settings and actions in the three-dot menu
 - **Save/Load Variable Presets**: Save complex JSON configurations and load them instantly
 - **Auto-Resizing Variable Section**: Variables window automatically expands/shrinks to fit content
+- **Smart Error Navigation**: Click on error messages to jump directly to the error line in your template
+- **Visual Error Highlighting**: Errors are highlighted with red background and border
 - Resizable panes with drag handles for manual adjustment
 - Beautiful UI with VS Code theme integration
 - Keyboard shortcuts for quick access